rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             ```

 5. __Code extracted into a Function.__
-    If a part of code is extracted into a new helper methodwithout  any change, this change should be removed from the patch.
-Helper functions can be considered as refactoring and can be removed from patches.This is similar to case [4] explained above.
-Since we are moving a piece of code __without any changes__ into a function, the inline code will now be replaced with a function call.
+    If a part of code is extracted into a new helper method without  any change, this operation could be considered as refactoring it can be removed from the patch.
+This is similar to case [4] explained above.
+Since we are moving a piece of code __without any changes__ into a function, the inline code will now be replaced with a function call to the helper method.
 This will not affect the outcome of the program and will not affect the bug.

     * Example: Below is an example from Collection - 19.
 In this example, a part of code that computes the hash code for a key has been moved into a seperate helper function.
-Since there is no change with respect to the lines of code that actually calculate the hash code, this can be seen as refactoring change.
-Moving a few lines of code into a function and calling it does not affect the outcome of the program.
-However, this newly created function is also used for bug-fix and that call should not be removed from the patch.
+Since there is no change with respect to the lines of code that actually calculate the hash code, this can be seen as refactoring operation.
+However, this newly created function is also called by the bug-fix method `readResolve`, therefore all changes to `readResolve` should remain in the patch.

         * Non-Minimized
             ```diff